A Dallas Cowboys football blog

 We all know who the bell cow will be for the Cowboys offense next year.
 Hopefully with all personal issues in the rear view, Zeke returns to retake the throne as the league’s best RB.
 One might wonder how many carries will be left for the other backs.

 Rod Smith emerged last year as a very capable reserve, mixing power and athleticism and even flashing receiving skills at times.
-He could be especially dangerous behind Elliott, able to exploit a battered a with fresh legs and versatility.
+He could be especially dangerous behind Elliott, able to exploit a battered a defense with fresh legs and versatility.

-But if you want to batter a defense, Alabama's Bo Scarbrough is a wrecking ball.
-At almost 240 pounds, he could be a menace with the lanes that the Cowboys' can create.
+But if you want to batter a defense, Alabama’s Bo Scarbrough is a wrecking ball.
+At almost 240 pounds, he could be a menace with the lanes that the Cowboys’ offensive line can create.
 Some of his tape reminds you of Marshawn Lynch.

 The real change of pace will come when Dallas works veteran Tavon Austin into the offense.
 Converting to RB, the sixth-year speedster was picked up in a trade for a sixth-round pick.
 If nothing else, he should serve as the primary return man.
 But the Cowboys will be looking for various ways to get Austin the ball, wanting to add a speed element to the offense that has been missing for a few years now.

 At fullback, Jamize Olawale returns to Dallas after six years with the Raiders.
-Undrafted in 2012, Olawale was on the Cowboys' practice squad but got poached by Oakland.
-He brings more of a receiving threat to the FB position than Dallas had in Keith Smith, plus has the size to play a little .
-We'll get to that shortly.
+Undrafted in 2012, Olawale was on the Cowboys’ practice squad but got poached by Oakland.
+He brings more of a receiving threat to the FB position than Dallas had in Keith Smith, plus has the size to play a little tight end.
+We’ll get to that shortly.

 Allen Hurns